 Clinical trials management revenue is earned on the basis of the relationship between time incurred and the total estimated duration of the trial.
 Biometrics revenue is recognized on a fee-for-service method on the basis of the number of units completed in a period as a percentage of the total number of contracted units.
-Imaging revenue is recognized on a fee-for-service basis as the related service is performed.
+Imaging revenue is recognized on a fee-for-service basis.
+Consulting revenue is recognized on a fee-for-service basis as the related service is performed.
 Laboratory service revenue is recognized on a fee-for-service basis.
 The Company accounts for laboratory service contracts as multiple element arrangements, with contractual elements comprising laboratory kits and laboratory testing, each of which can be sold separately.
 Fair values for contractual elements are determined by reference to objective and reliable evidence of their fair values.
 Non-refundable set-up fees are allocated as additional consideration to the contractual elements based on the proportionate fair values of each of these elements.
-Revenues for contractual elements are recognized on the basis of the number of deliverable units completed in the period.
+Revenues for contractual elements are recognized on the basis of the period.